-Multifunction systems excel at printing documents of varying sizes.
-Multifunction devices are also scalable - the volume that can be printed on these systems can be scaled to your need.
-The greatest benefits of multifunction systems are lower cost and greater productivity over most laser printers.
-What's more, these systems also have time-saving finishing options not generally available in ink-jet or laser printers such as stapling, booklet making and three-hole punching.
+Multifunction systems are excellent at printing documents of numerous dimensions.
+Multi-function products are also scalable - the volume that can be printed on these systems can be scaled to your need.
+The greatest advantages of multi-function devices are lower cost over time and greater productivity over most standard laser printers.
+In addition, these systems also provide time-saving finishing choices typically unavailable in ink-jet or laser printers including stapling, booklet making and three-hole punching.

 Lower operating costs